kaylabranch/ImmersedUserManagement/README.md

 Small package to reset default browser styles.

 ## To Do List
-As a perfectionist, sending this off with items outstanding on this list is not something I want to do.
-However, I think it's good to get this out sooner than later, and these are the items I will continue to work on even as this repo is made public and the app is shared.

 1. Make prod Webpack config and update scripts to deploy prod React build instead of dev build.
 2. Style loading message.
 3. Style action buttons.